bpaquet/node-logstash/Readme.markdown

 Future of this project
 ===

-October 25th 2015.
+October 25th, 2015.

-When I started node-logstash, the ecosystem around logstash and ElasticSearch were almost non-existant.
-In 2015, the siutation is not the same :
+When I started node-logstash, the ecosystem around logstash and ElasticSearch were almost non-existent.
+In 2015, the situation is not the same :
 * Great ecosystem around ElasticSearch and logstash, FileBeat project
 * Logstash is now the only way to push events to ElasticSearch ([deprecation of rivers](https://www.elastic.co/blog/deprecating-rivers))

-So, what is the future of node-logstash ?
+So, what is the future of node-logstash?
-* as a tool to collect logs on files and send them through network, node-losgstash is still useful with lower size, instant start, lower CPU / Memory footprint (in my tests with logstash 1.5.0).
+* as a tool to collect logs on files and send them through the network, node-logstash is still useful with lower size, instant start, lower CPU / Memory footprint (in my tests with logstash 1.5.0).
 The comparison is different with Lumberjack and FileBeat.
 * as log processing tool, it has the same advantages, but the plugin ecosystem is smaller than Logstash.
-* as an injection tool in ElasticSearch : ZeroMQ river will soon be unusable ([deprecation of rivers](https://www.elastic.co/blog/deprecating-rivers)).
+* as an injection tool in ElasticSearch: ZeroMQ river will soon be unusable ([deprecation of rivers](https://www.elastic.co/blog/deprecating-rivers)).
 You have to use bulk api to inject data.
 It should be less efficient than starting an embedded ElasticSearch node, as in the original Logstash.

 Current project status
 ---

-Node-logstash is production ready, and used in production.
+Node-logstash is production ready and used in production.
 Installation is a classical node project installation, with some scripts for native packaging.

-Maintainers : currently I, @bpaquet, am the only maintainer.
-I will keep dependencies up to date, update the core to follow node version, but I do not have time to add features in the core.
+Maintainers: currently I, @bpaquet, am the only maintainer.
+I will keep dependencies up to date, update the core to follow node version, but I do not have time to add features to the core.
 See Contributing below.

 Weaknesses :
 * tests are difficult to maintain, even if they are many and the code coverage is good.
-Replace vows by mocha is a good way to improve that, but it's a big rework.
+Replacing vows by mocha is a good way to improve that, but it's a big rework.

 Contributing
 ===

-What Pull Request (PR) will be merged ?
+Which Pull Requests (PR) will be merged?

 Add plugin (output, input or filter)
 ---